ids/cluster-builder/README.md

 It can even be built remotely directly on an ESXi server, which is the intended purpose.
 For production deployments it can form the foundation for a control station that operates within the ESX environment and is used to centralize management of the clusters.

-For instructions see the [Cluster Builder Control](https://github.com/ids/cluster-builder-control) README.
+For instructions see the [Cluster Builder Control Box](https://github.com/ids/cluster-builder-control) README.

 #### General Preparation